How to Accomplish Honest Self-Reflection in Cycling

 However, the consequences of lacking self-awareness are not just annoying peers, but most often stagnation and regress.
 It’s by all means no accident that self-reflection and self-awareness are the tools entrepreneurs like Jeff Bezos or Karen Lynch use to reach their goals and visions.

 I’m incredibly impressed by those people who know what they want and who they are.
 That can guide others and themselves to reach individual success.
 Nevertheless, it’s not natural talent that keeps them thriving in their doing.
-It’s the ability to assess our capability, to admit mistakes to ourselves, but also to acknowledge positive progress in ourselves!
+It’s the ability to assess their capability, to admit mistakes, but also to acknowledge positive progress in themselves!

 Now, being effective and efficient in our doing are not only important for a career, but especially for us cyclists.
 It can have a massive impact on our stamina.
 I mean the basic goal for us athletes is simple: Be better tomorrow than you’ve been yesterday.
 So, the following should help to become aware of one’s potential, get closer to goals and visions, and ultimately not be the pill everyone is upset about.